New York cancels presidential primary because of coronavirus

 “The retroactive application of [the change in election law] would severely impact Senator Sanders’ core substantive rights,” Seymour wrote in the letter.
 “Because of the severity of this potential deprivation, the presumption against retroactive application must operate with maximum force.”

-Fox News' Andrew Craft and The Associated Press contributed to this report.
+Fox News' Andrew Craft and Patrick Ward and The Associated Press contributed to this report.